chaosparrot/talon_hud/README20.md

 When you need to switch between pages, you can say `<widget name> next` or `<widget name> back` to go forward or backward in the current content.

-You can read about creating your own content here (TODO!)[Creating your own documentation]
+You can read about creating your own content at (publishing documentation)[CUSTOMIZATION.md#publishing-documentation]

 ### Walkthroughs

 While having a good overview of all voice commands can be good, it is often overwhelming.
 To make the learning process a little less steep, the HUD offers some walkthroughs which guide you through voice commands one by one in a designed fashion, giving explanations about the voice commands as you go.
 You can find the walkthroughs by navigating through the status bar right click menu Content toolkit -> Walkthroughs or by saying `toolkit walkthroughs` instead.
 You can also create walkthroughs for your own work flow, or for your own packages as well.
-You can read about how to create walkthroughs yourself in the (TODO!)[Create walkthrough section]
+You can read about how to create walkthroughs yourself at (publishing walkthroughs)[CUSTOMIZATION.md#publishing-walkthroughs]

 ### Debugging